-Julie joined the CounterPulse staff in July of 2008 after receiving a BA in psychology from Macalester College (St. Paul) and working as an independent producer and curator.
-As Program Director of this multi-faceted organization Julie preserves an intentional imprecision and multi-missioned agenda, maintaining a hybrid life as a producer/curator/programmer/community activist.
+Julie joined the CounterPulse staff in 2008 after receiving a BA in psychology from Macalester College (St. Paul) and working as an independent producer and curator.
+As the director of this multi-faceted organization Julie preserves an intentional imprecision and multi-missioned agenda in her work as a producer/curator/programmer/community activist.
 As part of her work at CounterPulse Julie has led the design and implementation of numerous innovative programs and initiatives including moving from a rental house to all curated programming, launching community engagement programming with low income populations, and instigating international and national exchange projects and presentations.
-In addition to her work at CounterPulse, she has toured extensively nationally and internationally as a dramaturg and performer with Keith Hennessy’s Turbulence (a dance about the economy).
-She also had the honor of performing with legendary Meg Stewart in her work Auf Den Tisch.
+In addition to her work at CounterPulse, she has toured extensively nationally and internationally as a performer with Keith Hennessy, Meg Stewart, and Jesse Hewit/Strong Behavior.